albertintech/apai/docs/congress/cmf/fema/constitutional-authority-technical-memorandum.md

 ### D. Foster v.
 Love (1997)

-The Court held that federal authority over timing and structure of federal elections is plenary, and that states cannot add requirements or structures that conflict with federal standards for federal elections.
+The Court held that federal authority over timing and structure of congressional elections is plenary, and that states cannot add requirements or structures that conflict with federal standards for congressional elections.

-Relevance to the Act: States cannot maintain conflicting election structures or voting methods for federal elections once Congress establishes national standards.
+Relevance to the Act: States cannot maintain conflicting election structures or voting methods for congressional elections once Congress establishes national standards.

 ### E. Oregon v.
 Mitchell (1970)

-The Court upheld federal power to set voting age for federal elections, recognizing that federal standards can override state preferences in federal contests.
+The Court upheld federal power to set voting age for congressional elections, recognizing that federal standards can override state preferences in congressional contests.

 Relevance to the Act: Federal mandates for voting method (STAR), district structure (multi-member districts), and election structure (unified general elections) can override state preferences.